Kairos-T/blog/source/_posts/The-Basic-Physics-Concepts-in-Quantum-Computing.md

 categories: Quantum
 tags:
   - Quantum
+  - Physics
 ---

 # Introduction

  Quantum computing, as mentioned in my previous posts, has been a huge buzzword in the tech industry due to its potential to revolutionise some industries.
 But how exactly does it work?
+Learning about quantum computing was rather daunting for me, with the complex physics concepts and mathematics involved, and so, so much information to digest.

 In this post, I will attempt to explain the physics behind quantum computing in a simple manner.

 PS: This post is still a work in progress, I'll be adding more content soon!